facebookarchive/caffe2/_docs/getting-started/mac.md

 Inside the [docker](../docker) folder are subfolders with a `Dockerfile` that contain the minimal dependencies and optional ones.
 You may remove specific optional dependencies if you wish.
 The folder's name describes the defaults that will be installed by that dockerfile.
 For example, if you run the command below from the `ubuntu-14.04-cpu-all-options` folder you will get a docker image around 1.5GB that has many optional libraries like OpenCV, for the minimal install, `ubuntu-14.04-cpu-minimal`, it is about 1GB and is just enough to run Caffe2, and finally for the gpu dockerfile, `ubuntu-14.04-gpu-all-options`, it is based on the NVIDIA CUDA docker image about 3.2GB and contains all of the optional dependencies.
 In a terminal window in one of those folders, simply run the following:

 ```
+cd ~/caffe2/docker/ubuntu-14.04-cpu-all-options
-docker build -t caffe2 .
+docker build -t caffe2:cpu-optionals .
 ```

 Don't miss the `.` as it is pointing to the `Dockerfile` in your current directory.
 Also, you can name docker image whatever you want.
-The `-t` denotes tag followed by the name you want it called, in this case `caffe2`.
+The `-t` denotes tag followed by the repository name you want it called, in this case `cpu-optionals`.
 If the build completed you should see this output:

 ```
 Step 8/8 : RUN python -c 'from caffe2.python import core' 2>/dev/null && echo "Success" || echo "Failure"